deepakas/zeppelin-gallery/wikigraphvis/wikigraphvisreadme.md

 # Zeppelin example on Graph Visualisation using wikipedia webanalytics data - D3 Force Layout and Sankey Chart

+## Summary

+This is an example of processing wikipedia web analytics data with Spark and Zeppelin and visualizing in D3 to understand the most common paths people click given a wikipedia page.
+The data was available for the month of February.

 ### Zeppelin json notebook which contains the code is here.
 https://github.com/deepakas/zeppelin-gallery/blob/master/wikigraphvis/wikizeppelinnotebook.json